Decay estimates for Beam equations with potentials in dimension three: Introduction and main results

-Hence we obtain the same $L^p$-$L^{p'}$ estimates \eqref{Lp-estimate} for any $1<p\le 2$.
-However, due to the absence of the $L^1$ and $L^\infty$ boundednesses of wave operators $W_\pm$ above in \cite{GG21b}, also see \cite{MWY23} for the counterexamples of the endpoint cases.
+Hence we have obtained the same $L^p$-$L^{p'}$ estimates \eqref{Lp-estimate} for any $1<p\le 2$.
+However, due to the absence of the $L^1$ and $L^\infty$ boundednesses of wave operators $W_\pm$ above in \cite{GG21b}, also see \cite{MWY23} for the counterexamples of the endpoint boundedness.
 Therefore the time decay estimates in Theorem \ref{thm-main-results-regular} can not be obtained by wave operator methods. \end{itemize} \end{remark}

-It is known that the time decay rate may decrease for many different types of dispersive estimates if zero resonance or eigenvalue arises, see for example \cite{JK, ES1} for three-dimensional and \cite{Erdogan-Green} for two-dimensional Schr\"{o}dinger operators.
-For fourth order Schr\"{o}dinger operators, for example, see \cite{EGT19} in three dimension, \cite{GT19} in dimension four and \cite{LSY21} in dimension two.
-For the classical wave equation with potential \eqref{waveequation-twoorder}, it was shown that the first kind of zero resonance does not destroy the time decay rate, but the second kind of zero resonance decrease the decay rate, see e.g. \cite{Green14} in dimension two and \cite{EGG14} in dimension four.
+As is known, the time decaying rate may change for many different types of dispersive estimates if zero resonance or eigenvalue arises, see for example \cite{JK, ES1} for three-dimensional and \cite{Erdogan-Green} for two-dimensional Schr\"{o}dinger operators.
+For fourth order Schr\"{o}dinger operators, for example, cf. \cite{EGT19, GT19,LSY21}.
+For the classical wave equation with potential \eqref{waveequation-twoorder}, it was shown that the first kind of zero resonance does not destroy the time decay rate, but the second kind of zero resonance decreases the decay rate, e.g. cf. \cite{Green14, EGG14}.